Rep. Ilhan Omar writes to Biden in pardon effort

 "As an analyst for the Intelligence Community, Daniel Hale knowingly took highly classified documents and disclosed them without authorization, thereby violating his solemn obligations to our country.
 We are firmly committed to seeking equal justice under the law and holding accountable those who betray their oath to safeguard national security information," Raj Parekh, who serves as the acting U.S. Attorney for the Eastern District of Virginia, said in a March statement.

 In her letter, Omar wrote that she takes "extremely seriously the prohibition on leaking classified information."
 But she also stated that "the investigation of Mr. Hale's leaks began under the Obama Administration," before pointing to Hale not being indicted until former President Donald Trump was in office.
-Omar noted that it is her belief that the move "to prosecute Mr. Hale was motivated, at least in part, as a threat to other would-be whistleblowers."
+Omar said she believes "that the decision to prosecute Mr. Hale was motivated, at least in part, as a threat to other would-be whistleblowers."

 "The legal question of Mr. Hale's guilt is settled, but the moral question remains open," Omar wrote in the letter.
 "I strongly believe that a full pardon, or at least a commutation of his sentence, is warranted."